Short stays with purpose.

 Each stay is planned with purpose, helping you recharge, grow, and return home with new confidence.

-Option 2 – Group and Community Participation
+Option 2 – Community Participation with private contribution

 You will usually see STA listed under Core Supports – Assistance with Daily Life.